Lillestrøm Stadion: Facilities

 Lillestrøm idrettspark is located across the railway from Åråsen Stadion, the home ground of Lillestrøm SK.
 It is the main recreational sports complex in Skedsmo, located just north of Lillestrøm.
 It contains several football pitches, including one with gravel and one with artificial turf.
 The artificial and two of the natural grass pitches have undersoil heating.
 LSK-Hallen contains an indoor 105 by 68 m artificial turf football pitch with capacity for 3,000 spectators.
-Skedsmohallen is the main indoor arena in Skedsmo; it is largely used for ball sports, athletics and martial arts, but also sees cultural evens such as concerts.
+Skedsmohallen is the main indoor arena in Skedsmo; it is largely used for ball sports, athletics and martial arts, but also sees cultural events such as concerts.
 Lillestrøm og Omeng Bueskyttere undertakes archery practice behind Skedsmohallen.
 Also at the park is a driving range and a skateboarding park.

 Romerike friidrettsstadion is an inter-municipal athletics venue jointly owned by the municipalities of Skedsmo, Rælingen and Lørenskog.
 The venue is built to a sufficient standard to host the Norwegian Athletics Championship.
 It features a 400 m long all-weather surface with eight tracks, permitting 110 meters hurdles on both sides.
 Both sides have two jumping pits, and two areas for pole vault and two for high jump.
 Javelin throw is possible from both ends, with undersoil heating in the last part of the approach.
 The throwing cage permits discus throw and hammer throw, and the area for shot put is heated.
 The venue is used exclusively for athletics and is constructed such that it cannot be used for football.
 The athletics field has a spectator capacity of 750, of which 185 can be seated.
 It has floodlighting at 200 lux and electronic timekeeping equipment, as well as two huts.
 In addition, a gravel football pitch is used for throwing practice.